nathantypanski/nathantypanski.com/pages/contact.md

 - [GitHub](https://gist.github.com/nathantypanski/9541592)
 - [Twitter](https://twitter.com/nathantypanski/status/444313176591831040)

-The idea is this: if you know me from GitHub or Twitter, you can use this to confirm my identity based on that.
-This might not confirm identities in general (i.e. it is not the same as verifying me based on my driver's license), you can at least confirm that my public online identity is the same throughout these accounts.
+The idea is this: if you know me from GitHub (used often) or Twitter (not used often), you can use Keybase to confirm my identity based on that.
+While this might not confirm identities in general (i.e. it is not the same as verifying me based on my driver's license), you can at least confirm that my public online identity is the same throughout these accounts.
 If you know me personally, then this serves as a verification of my online presence, and when I sign messages, you can be sure that they came from me.

-You don't have trust Keybase itself for you to verify this.
+You don't have trust Keybase itself for you to be sure of this.
 If you download the messages and verify them with a GPG implementation against my public key, everything will check out just the same.

 ```` {.sourceCode}
 -----BEGIN PGP PUBLIC KEY BLOCK-----